machinat/sociably/website/docs/dependency-injection.md

 ### Register Modules

-The `modules` and `platforms` add services for a particular feature or platform.
+The `platforms` and `modules` options add services for a particular platform or functionality.
 For example, `Messenger.Bot` service is added by the `Messenger` platform.
 The bot instance is then created when `app.start()`.

 Machinat is made with _progressive framework_ paradigm.
 You can start with minimum modules and gradually add more when you need.

-Check [API references](pathname:///api) of the modules for the usage guides.
+Check [API references](pathname:///api) to see all the available modules.

 ## Use Services